 He continued, “Last Night starts in a more psychological realm and then starts to get increasingly intense as it goes along.
 And I always like to gravitate towards making a film in genres I miss, and there’s a certain type of psychological horror film that you got more in the ‘60s and ‘70s, that have something of an operatic nature.
 I’m using that kind of visual grammar.”

 Last Night in Soho was due to have its theatrical debut in the USA on 25th September 2020 but the pandemic meant that was cancelled.
-The film will now be released on October 22nd 2021 in the USA and 29th in the UK.
+The film will now be released on October 29th in the UK and USA.
 Other countries will see a release around the same dates.

 Edgar Wright’s last movie Baby Driver took an impressive $227 million worldwide at the box office.